imixs/imixs-workflow/src/site/markdown/index.md

 <center><img src="./images/docker_small_h-trans.png"  /></center>

-The Imixs-Worklfow project also supports the use of [Docker](https://www.docker.com/).
+The Imixs-Workflow project also supports the use of [Docker](https://www.docker.com/).
 With this technology you can start an Imixs-Workflow instance with one single command in a container.
 Learn more about how to containerize Imixs-Workflow in the section [Docker](docker.html).
 See also the [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) on Github which provides full Docker support.

 ## What's Next...